borisboc/docker_image_annotations/README.md

 Please set the correct values for your mongodb username and password.
 They must match the content in file [fiftyone_image/fiftyone_secrets.env](fiftyone_image/fiftyone_secrets.env)

-Once exported, you can run all your python codes with FifytOne and access the FifytOne datasets.
+Once exported, you can run all your python codes with FiftyOne and access the FiftyOne datasets.
 E.g. :

 ``` python
 import fiftyone as fo